ubc-library-rc/oer-rdm/jb_slides.md

 ...to published workshop site <!-- .element: style="position: absolute; left: 65%; top: -300px; width: 30%; color: white; background-color: grey; opacity: 0.8; font-size: 0.8em" -->

-notes: And this is the website for the corresponding workshop created by Eugene and the GAAs he works with.
+notes: ...becomes this website for a file naming OER created by Eugene and the GAAs he works with.
 The layout is simple and consistent, with visual elements common to all Research Commons workshops, including the navigation menu on the left.

 ---
 <!-- .slide: data-auto-animate data-transition="none" -->